osund/wlan-sheet/README.md

 # WLAN Sheet
-Generate a PDF using LaTeX to share WiFi as a QR code and written text.
+Generate a PDF using LaTeX to share WiFi configuration as a QR code and written text.i The QR codes are supported by iOS 11 and the Android app [Barcode Scanner](https://play.google.com/store/apps/details?id=com.google.zxing.client.android) (also [available in F-Droid](https://f-droid.org/packages/com.google.zxing.client.android/)) by _ZXing Team_.

 ## Usage

+### WLAN Configuration
 Edit **wlan-config.tex** and change _foo_ and _bar_ to your SSID and password.

 ```latex